Wind Advisory issued for Central Highlands, East Slopes Sangre de Cristo Mountains by NWS - NewsBreak

-Effective: 2022-06-01 20:00:00 MDT Expires: 2022-06-01 21:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If threatening weather approaches your area, take shelter in a sturdy building.
-Target Area: Chaves County Plains; Roosevelt County A STRONG THUNDERSTORM WILL IMPACT PORTIONS OF SOUTH CENTRAL ROOSEVELT AND EAST CENTRAL CHAVES COUNTIES THROUGH 915 PM MDT At 840 PM MDT, Doppler radar was tracking a strong thunderstorm 12 miles northwest of Caprock, or 35 miles northwest of Tatum, moving northeast at 35 mph.
-HAZARD...Wind gusts up to 50 mph and nickel size hail.
+Effective: 2022-06-02 17:48:00 MDT Expires: 2022-06-02 18:15:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Socorro A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 615 PM MDT FOR SOUTH CENTRAL SOCORRO COUNTY At 547 PM MDT, a severe thunderstorm was located 20 miles south of Bosque Del Apache Refuge, or 30 miles east of Monticello, moving east at 15 mph.
+HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Minor damage to outdoor objects is possible.
-This storm will remain over mainly rural areas of south central Roosevelt and east central Chaves Counties.
-MAX HAIL SIZE...0.88 IN MAX WIND GUST...50 MPH
+IMPACT...Hail damage to vehicles is expected.
+Expect wind damage to roofs, siding, and trees.
+This severe thunderstorm will remain over mainly rural areas of south central Socorro County.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 Comments / 0